andrespienizzio/andrespienizzio/README.md

 # Hi there 👋, mi name is Andrés, i'm from Argentina.

-I have been studying programming for a short time, today I'm doing the second stage of Argentina Programa and I recently finished a three-month intensive course on html, css and javascript (and other technologies).
+I've been studying programming for a few months now, today I'm doing the second stage of Argentina Programa and I recently finished a three-month intensive course on html, css and javascript (and other technologies).

 ### Current tecnologies: